-After over a year of living and eating out in Fuengirola, I finally narrowed down my taste buds ‘Hall of Fame’.
+After over three years of living and eating out in Fuengirola, I finally narrowed down my taste buds ‘Hall of Fame’.

 Before we start, a word of warning – the culinary scene in Fuengirola is not exactly exciting.
 The city lives from tourism and unfortunately, that’s also impacted the culinary options.

 There are a few gems in between the usual tourist traps, but they are hard to find especially if your only point of reference is glowing five-star reviews in Tripadvisor.

 If you want to know what restaurants to avoid in Fuengirola, scroll to the bottom of the article for a bit of a rant!